Bubbles turned the backyard

 A kite was for paper doll rides,

-a bucket, for suds built on the air conditioner,
+for suds piled high on the air conditioner—

 The world on the screen became smaller—